IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 ### Key capabilities of IBM Spectrum Computing Technical Preview
 #### Workload Orchestration
-Kubernetes provides effective orchestration of workloads as long as there is capacity.
+Kubernetes provides effective orchestration of workloads if there is capacity.
 In the public cloud, the environment can usually be enlarged to help ensure that there is always capacity in response to workload demands.
 However, in an on-premises deployment of Kubernetes, resources are ultimately finite.
-For workloads that dynamically create Kubernetes pods (such as Jenkins, Jupyter Hub, Apache Spark, Tensorflow, ETL, and so on), the default "first come, first served" orchestration policy is not sufficient to help ensure that important business workloads process first or get resources before less important workloads.
+For workloads that dynamically create Kubernetes pods (such as Jenkins, Jupyter Hub, Apache Spark, TensorFlow, ETL, and so on), the default "first come, first served" orchestration policy is not enough to help ensure that important business workloads process first or get resources before less important workloads.
 **Enhanced Pod Scheduler** prioritizes access to the resources for key business processes and lower priority workloads are queued until resources can be made available.

 #### Service Level Management
 In a multitenant environment where there is competition for resources, workloads (users, user groups, projects, and namespaces) can be assigned to different service levels that help ensure the right workload gets access to the right resource at the right time.
 This function prioritizes workloads and allocates a minimum number of resources for each service class.
-In addition to service levels, workloads can also be subject to prioritization and multilevel fairshare policies, which maintain correct prioritization of workloads within the same Service Level Agreement (SLA).
+In addition to service levels, workloads can also be subject to prioritization and multilevel fair share policies, which maintain correct prioritization of workloads within the same Service Level Agreement (SLA).

 #### Resource Optimization
 Environments are rarely homogeneous.
-There might be some servers with additional memory or some might have GPGPUs or additional capabilities.
-Running workloads on these servers that do not require those capabilities can block or delay workloads that do require additional functions. **Enhanced Pod Scheduler** provides multiple polices such as multilevel fairshare and service level management, enabling the optimization of resources based on business policy rather than by users competing for resources.
+There might be some servers with additional memory, or some might have GPGPUs or additional capabilities.
+Running workloads on these servers that do not require those capabilities can block or delay workloads that do require additional functions. **Enhanced Pod Scheduler** provides multiple polices such as multilevel fair share and service level management, enabling the optimization of resources based on business policy rather than by users competing for resources.

 # **Enhanced Pod Scheduler** Job Scheduler Spec Reference and Examples